jj1bdx/airspy-fmradion/doc/QMM-noise-filter.md

 * Strategy: minimize Q^2 (closest to 0)
 * Filter: at IF
 * Issue: delay between the IF filter output to the calculated Q value.
 Filtered-X LMS model could be applied.

+### Thoughts on delay

+* Conversion of 384kHz -> 3.84kHz with /5/5/4 3-stage FIR filters, each 31 taps, will take approx. (31/384 + 31/76.8 + 31/15.36) ~= 2.503msec = 961 samples of 384kHz sampling rate.
+* Having 961 samples in an IF-stage FIR filter of 384kHz sample rate is *impractical* (practical maximum value: approx. 400 stages for Raspberry Pi 4)

+### Thoughts on power estimation

+* FFT of Q will give the power spectrum estimate much faster (Freq 1/n in a n-sample block of sampled signal)

 ## QMM monitoring test